Vance International Airways: History

 Progress was slow.
 Charter revenue (not including air taxi) was $8,000, $23,000 and $17,000 in 1961, 1962 and 1963 respectively, but increased that 10 times in 1964 after adding a DC-7.

 In February 1965, Vance was approved to run a series of weekend scheduled flights between Twin Falls, Idaho and San Francisco and Los Angeles on behalf of Sun Valley ski resort using a DC-7.
 It was marketed as Vance International Airways (VIA) and on 16 April 1965, the CAB approved the transfer of Vance Roberts's supplemental certificate to the Washington State corporate entity Vance International Airways, Inc. However, in September 1965 it failed an inspection by the military, followed by the Federal Aviation Agency suspending its operating license.
 When the CAB came to award permanent supplemental certificates in September 1966, VIA's case was deferred, leaving it with a temporary certificate.

 In May 1966 VIA took money from outside investors, led by Stanley G. Silver, allowing a resumption of operations with a single DC-7 in August 1966.
 The carrier's FAA operating certificate was suspended from 18 October 1965 to 12 August 1966.
 The CAB awarded VIA a permanent supplemental certificate on 16 August 1967.
 The Silver agreement allowed his group to take its stake up to 50% and to force Roberts or the Silver group to buy each other out in certain circumstances.
 Robert P. McCulloch, already flying potential customers to Lake Havasu City with a uncertificated fleet of Lockheed Electras and Constellations, wanted the VIA certificate to turn his air operation into an airline.
 He funded the Silver group who by 7 January 1970 forced out Roberts.
 Roberts received $1 million, worth over $7.5 million in 2024 terms.
 In 1969 and 1970 the airline generated about $500,000 in annual revenue with two DC-7s.
 Piston equipment left the airline cut off from many potential customers, such as the US military, and the CAB viewed the airline as "deteriorating".

 On 7 July, the CAB approved a name change from Vance International Airways to Charter International Airlines.
 The CAB approved the sale to McCulloch from the Silver group on 18 September 1970.
 On 3 November 1970, the CAB re-issued the supplemental certificate in the name of McCulloch International Airlines.

 Fleet

-The July 1970 US Civil Aircraft Register shows Vance International owning two DC-7s, N6318C and N4882C.
-The DC-3 in the picture above, N57131, was registered in the name of Vance Roberts.
+The July 1970 US Civil Aircraft Register shows Vance International owning two Douglas DC-7s, N6318C and N4882C.
+The Douglas DC-3 in the picture above, N57131, was registered in the name of Vance Roberts.